vladimirbabich/regexp-tester/README.md

 # REGEXP-TESTER
-This is application to test knowledge of regular expressions!
+Web application to test knowledge of regular expressions
 ## Created by using libs
 React
 Typescript